Installation

 The metrics

-block is used to configure the collection and exporting of metrics from your application using prometheus:
+block is used to configure the collection and exporting of metrics from your application using Prometheus:

 observability: